jonaskuske/sketching-with-hardware/README.md

 ## Traffic Control

+> This project is set up for compilation in Visual Studio Code using the [Arduino extension](https://github.com/Microsoft/vscode-arduino/).
+It should also compile in the default Arduino IDE, though some files might initially not be visible there.

 An Arduino implementation of a traffic control system for a crossroad with one main street and a side street crossing into it:
 ```
 _______________________